for Veterans and the Public

 - If you are getting a new pet, try not to get one that is younger than a year old, especially if it has diarrhea.
 (Young animals are more likely to carry certain germs like Salmonella.)
 Avoid stray animals.

 - Clean the litter box daily.
-If you do it yourself, wash your hands thoroughly afterward.
+If you do it yourself, wear gloves and wash your hands thoroughly afterward.

 - Control fleas (ask your vet how to do this).